noodlecollie/v2mp/docs/V2MP.md

 ## Memory Model

-The CPU addresses three separate memory segments: the read-only code segment (`CS`), and the read-write data segment (`DS`), and the read-write stack segment (`SS`).
-The program counter's address **always** refers to the code segment, instructions to read from or write to memory **always** refer to the data segment, and instructions to push to or pop from the stack **always** refer to the stack segment.
-This means that under this memory model, code cannot be executed from modifiable memory, and data for use in general-purpose registers cannot be directly loaded from the code segment.
+The CPU addresses three separate memory segments: the read-only code segment (`CS`), the read-write data segment (`DS`), and the read-write stack segment (`SS`).
+The program counter's address **always** refers to the code segment; instructions to read from or write to memory **always** refer to the data segment; and instructions to push to or pop from the stack **always** refer to the stack segment.
+This means that under this memory model, code cannot be executed from writable memory, and data for use in general-purpose registers cannot be directly loaded from the code segment.
 Some instructions, however, do support packing numerical literals into their operand bits, and these can affect the values in general-purpose registers.

 ```
         CS                                              DS